kwx4github/vimim/vimim/vimim.rst

 #. [done] support YONG input method: vimim.yong.txt
 #. [done] optimize vimim_label(n) to make the number one fast
 #. [done] make Space key smart not to compromise abbreviation
-#. [done] introduce auto processing a separate private data file
-#. [done] upload a sample dummy privates.txt as an example
 #. [done] broadcast VimIM to *relating* newsgroups and blogs
 #. [done] build an internal auto regression test suites
 #. [done] support "i have a dream." for English OneKey sentence match